simpleledger/SLPDB/README.md

 ### NOTES

+* Using different networks (e.g., mainnet vs testnet) require `db.name` within `config.ts` should be unique for each network.

 * `rpcworkqueue` within bitcoin.conf should be set to something large, try `rpcworkqueue=1000`.

 * The following are being calculated and updated in real-time: